tablelandnetwork/docs/docs/tutorials/json-files-nft-polygon.md

 - The `sqlInsertStatements` is iterated over and destructured into `main` and `attributes` variables, which are the SQL statement for each table.
 - Using the `write` method, the _main_ table is written to, and thereafter in another loop, the _attributes_ table is written to (twice, since our metadata had two `trait_type`s).
 We could get more efficient here on write queries and JavaScript logic, but let’s keep it simple.
-- The `write` method will return the on-chain transaction’s `hash`—this can be used with `receipt` to make sure everything worked as expected.
+- The `write` method will return the onchain transaction’s `hash`—this can be used with `receipt` to make sure everything worked as expected.

 ```js title="scripts/deployTwoTables.js"
 // Prepare the SQL INSERT statements, which pass the table names to help prepare the statements